rekanized/PSLoggingFunctions/README.md

 # PSLoggingFunctions
 Powershell Logging Functions

+## Installation
+Add the LoggingFunctions folder to your Powershell Modules Repository!
+Default Path for Windows = "C:\Program Files\WindowsPowerShell\Modules"

 ## How to use example
 This logging functions will create a Logs folder if it does no already exist in your root directory!